BSalita/SH_Bidding/FAQ.md

 The project advances SOTA by introducing novel deterministic methodologies and improved neural network models tailored to bridge bidding.
 It emphasizes transparency, interpretability, and strategic depth compared to existing AI systems.

 ### What are the novel contributions?
+- Open source foundational model of a bidding system (GIB).
 - Reducing the seemingly intractable problem of exceeding human expert level bidding into a manageable form.
 - Development of a complete deterministic bidding system.
 - Integration of rule-based logic for enhanced decision-making.